How Big is the Biggest Possible Planet? - Out There

 Although Trappist-1A is sustaining fusion reactions, it is doing so at such a low rate that the outpouring of energy barely props up the star’s bulk against the pull of gravity.
 Even more extreme is the red dwarf star EBLM J0555-57Ab, recently measured to be 15 percent smaller than Jupiter, about the size of Saturn.
 It is the tiniest known mature star (as opposed stellar cinders like white dwarfs or neutron stars), and it is 17 times the density of lead–188 times the density of water!

 There are some notable exceptions to this pattern.
 Some planets that orbit extremely close to their stars get overheated and puffed up to abnormally large diameters.
 The ‘styrofoam’ exoplanet KELT-11b is 40 percent larger than Jupiter despite having just 1/5th the mass.
 HD 100546bn is about 7 times the diameter of Jupiter, which would make it the largest-size planet known, but with some caveats: It appears to still be forming, and the current observations leave a lot of uncertainty about its nature.
-Is may actually be an infant brown dwarf.
+It may actually be an infant brown dwarf.

 Outside of such outliers, the pattern is ironclad.
 As planets get more massive, they don’t get physically larger.
 They just get much, much more tightly packed, until they ignite and are no longer considered planets at all.